Image

 University of San Francisco

-Julia Chinyere Oparah joined the University of San Francisco as provost and vice president of Academic Affairs in July 2021.
-She is responsible for the university’s five schools, libraries, academic affairs, enrollment management, online programs, international relations, and diversity, equity, and community outreach for the university’s 10,000 students, 1,000 faculty, and 1,000 staff.
+Eileen Fung is the Provost and Vice President of Academic Affairs at the University of San Francisco.
+Provost Eileen has dedicated over 26 years to USF, including significant time in academic leadership.
+She is responsible for the university’s five schools, libraries, academic affairs, enrollment management, online programs, international relations, and diversity and community outreach for the university’s 10,000 students, 1,000 faculty, and 1,000 staff.

 The University of San Francisco is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC).